School of Engineering

 Ph.D.
 Student in Electrical Engineering, admitted Autumn 2023

-Masters Student in Electrical Engineering, admitted Spring 2025BioI am an second-year electrical engineering PhD student at Stanford University and NSF Graduate Research Fellow, advised by Dr. Ehsan Adeli.
-I am broadly interested in applied ML, and am currently working on foundation models for resting-state functional MRI.
+Masters Student in Electrical Engineering, admitted Spring 2025BioI am a third-year electrical engineering PhD student and NSF Graduate Research Fellow in the Stanford Translational AI Lab (STAI), advised by Dr. Ehsan Adeli.
+I am broadly interested in applied ML, and am currently working on foundation models for functional MRI to better understanding aging and brain network interactions.

-Outside of academia, I enjoy playing the piano, badminton, working out, and cooking!
-I am also the co-founder and co-president of the Stanford Piano Society. -
+Outside of research, I enjoy playing the piano, badminton, calisthenics, and cooking!
+I am also a founder and president of the Stanford Piano Society. -

 Maxwell Bradley Strange